 They Help Put Limits on Spending

-One nice thing about these types of debit cards for kids is that they allow you to impose a spending limit for your child.
+One nice thing about these debit cards for kids is that they allow you to impose a spending limit on your child.

 An unrestrained budget in the hands of a teen can give them the illusion that money will always be there.